joelparkerhenderson/social-network-plan/README.md

 We believe social networks have significant benefits for people and society.
 However, the big social networks suffer from major problems: data breaches, fake accounts, poor accountability, rife advertising, and restricted rights; these problems harm people and society.
 We propose a social network plan that aims for social good, as a not-for-profit (NFP), using free/libre open source (FLOSS).

-### Feedback
+### About

-We welcome feedback, suggestions, and constructive criticism.
+Goal:

-Email joel@joelparkerhenderson.com, tweet [@joel_henderson](https://twitter.com/joel_henderson), or comment in our [issues](https://github.com/joelparkerhenderson/social_network_plan/issues).
+* We want to explore the viability of new social network for social good.

-### Work in progress
+* We want to explore the purpose i.e. why do this, and the pragmatics i.e. how to do this.

-This social network plan is a work in progress, and likely to change as we learn more.
+Scope:

-We are actively making requests for comments, and we are adding these as we go.
+* We want this to be a friendly introduction that invites discussion.

-## About this document
+* We do not want this to be a reference, or manifesto, or specification.

-### Goals
+Feedback:

-We want to explore the viability of new social network for social good.
+* We welcome feedback, suggestions, and constructive criticism.

-We want to explore the purpose i.e. why do this, and the pragmatics i.e. how to do this.
+* Email joel@joelparkerhenderson.com, tweet [@joel_henderson](https://twitter.com/joel_henderson), or comment in our [issues](https://github.com/joelparkerhenderson/social_network_plan/issues).

-### Scope
+Updates:

-We want this to be a friendly introduction that invites discussion.
+* This plan is a work in progress, and likely to change as we learn more.

-We do not want this to be a reference, or manifesto, or specification.
+* We are actively making requests for comments, and we add these as we go.

-### Style
+Quotations:

-We use quotations with light editing for content, context, readability, consistency, and anonymity.
+* We use quotations with light editing for content, context, readability, consistency, and anonymity.

-## Context
+### Context

-### Breadth
+Overview:

-We are looking at the biggest social networks such as [Facebook](https://facebook.com), [Twitter](https://twitter.com), [LinkedIn](https://linkedin.com).
+* We are looking at the biggest social networks such as [Facebook](https://facebook.com), [Twitter](https://twitter.com), [LinkedIn](https://linkedin.com).

-We like websites that use technology for social good such as [Wikipedia](https://wikipedia.org), [Craigslist](https://craigslist.org), [Archive.org](https://archive.org).
+* We like websites that use technology for social good such as [Wikipedia](https://wikipedia.org), [Craigslist](https://craigslist.org), [Archive.org](https://archive.org).

-### Advocacy
+Advocacy:

-We look to foundations such as
+* We look to foundations such as
 [Electronic Frontier Foundation (EFF)](http://eff.org/) and [Free Software Foundation (FSF)](http://fsf.org).

-We look to FLOSS groups such as
+* We look to FLOSS groups such as
 [Open Source Initiative (OSI)](http://opensource.org/) and [Software Freedom Conservancy (SFC)](https://sfconservancy.org/).

-### Technology
+Technology:

-We use social coding sites such as [GitHub](https://github.com) and [StackOverflow](https://stackoverflow.com).
+* We use social coding sites such as [GitHub](https://github.com) and [StackOverflow](https://stackoverflow.com).

-We use social identity tools such as [GPG](https://www.gnupg.org/) and [Keybase](keybase.io).
+* We use social identity tools such as [GPG](https://www.gnupg.org/) and [Keybase](keybase.io).

-We admire distributed social networks such as [Mastodon](https://mastodon.social) and [Patchwork](https://github.com/ssbc/patchwork).
+* We admire distributed social networks such as [Mastodon](https://mastodon.social) and [Patchwork](https://github.com/ssbc/patchwork).